XyroPhyte/Xyrus/README.md

 # Xyrus
 This plugin is my largest disaster so far, I wanted to make an Anti Illegal plugin but soon realised how hard and complex it is, so I just decided to scrap it.
 Currently, this plugin has only one functionality, that is deopping players on leave.
-This may be useful in cracked (offline) servers as another user may log into an admin's account I may in the future come back to this, but not anytime soon.
+This may be useful in cracked (offline) servers as another user may log into an admin's account.
+I may in the future come back to this, but not anytime soon.

 ## Compatibility